KingOfPoptart/productivity/README.md

 # productivity
-Block all that crap getting in your way
+Block all that crap getting in your way by blocking them in your /etc/hosts file

 ```